rafa-rod/vartests/README.md

 vartests.zero_mean_test(pnl.values, conf_level=0.95)
 ```

-This assumption is commom used in parametric VaR like EWMA and GARCH Models.
-Besides that, is necessary check assumption of distribution.
+This assumption is commonly used in parametric VaR like EWMA and GARCH Models.
+Besides that, is necessary check assumption of the distribution.
 So you should test with Berkowitz (2001):

 ```python
 import vartests